-Recently, Rand Fishkin tweeted that, in his opinion, the only good presentation resulting from a Google search “creating great presentations” was this deck on slideshare.net.
+Recently, Rand Fishkin tweeted that the only good presentation resulting from a Google search “creating great presentations” was this deck on slideshare.net.
 The rest of the search results were “obvious, bland, me-too advice…too basic w/ mostly poor examples.”
 Ouch.

 — Rand Fishkin (@randfish)June 11, 2015